Osgood-Schlatter Disease (Knee Pain)

 Courtesy of Dr. Tony Moya, MD, Ph.D., FAAOS

 Osgood-Schlatter disease is an overuse injury that occurs in the knee area of growing adolescents.
 It is caused by inflammation of the tendon below the kneecap (patellar tendon) where it attaches to the shinbone (tibia).
 Young adolescents who participate in certain sports, including soccer, gymnastics, basketball, and distance running, are most at risk for this disease.

 - Knee pain

 - Tenderness below the kneecap

 Once a diagnosis has been made, treatment is aimed at reducing the pain and swelling.
-This may include the use of nonsteroidal anti-inflammatory drugs and wrapping the knee until the child can enjoy activity without discomfort or significant pain afterwards.
+This may include the use of nonsteroidal anti-inflammatory drugs and wrapping the knee until the child can enjoy the activity without discomfort or significant pain afterward.

 Symptoms that worsen with activity may require rest for several months, followed by a conditioning program.
 In some patients, Osgood-Schlatter symptoms may last for 2 to 3 years.
 However, most symptoms will completely disappear with the completion of the adolescent growth spurt, around age 14 for girls and age 16 for boys.